vatpac-technology/sops/docs/client/cpdlc.md

 ### Terminating CPDLC

-If CPDLC is no longer available or required, ATC will right click on the aircraft which will bring up a logoff window.
-By clicking *'LOGOFF'* the aircraft will be sent a Logoff message.
+If CPDLC is no longer available or required, ATC will right-click on the aircraft, which will bring up the option to log the aircraft off.
+By clicking *'LOGOFF'*, the aircraft will be sent a Logoff message.

 <figure markdown>
 ![vatACARS Setup](../controller-skills/img/vatacarshandoff.png){ width="700" }